The House That Johnny Built

 The unexpected success of the Aggies’ inaugural SEC season took place under the leadership of a first-year head coach and the on-field direction of an unproven redshirt-freshman quarterback who went by the nickname of “Johnny Football.”

-And about the same time Manziel hoisted the Heisman in New York City, the Texas A&M University System Board of Regents announced that the storied Home of the 12th Man, Kyle Field, would undergo a $485-million “redevelopment.”
+And at about the same time Manziel hoisted the Heisman in New York City, the Texas A&M University System Board of Regents announced that the storied Home of the 12th Man, Kyle Field, would undergo a $485-million “redevelopment.”

 The excitement Manziel and his Aggie teammates generated during the school’s first year of SEC play no doubt played a significant role in generating the private-sector financial support needed to significantly change the superstructure of Kyle Field.

 But which “Johnny” was most responsible for the dramatic upgrade?
+Let’s explore that more closely.

 After two unsuccessful runs for Texas lieutenant governor, Sharp retired from politics and entered the private sector where, he said upon becoming chancellor, “I made enough money so that I don’t have to have this job.”